The roadmap now reflects the live testnet stack and the shipped reward-node system. Read the Node Rewards page

 Expanding the public explanation of registration, renewal, attestation, settlement, and payout visibility.

-Stronger connections between protocol, Node Rewards, wallet, faucet, docs, and explorer pages.
+Stronger connections between protocol, node setup, Node Rewards, wallet, faucet, docs, and explorer pages.

 Improving public-facing explanations of snapshot bootstrap, reward history, and the current live testnet environment.